Our Teaching Style

 GriefTeach, however, is not meant to be a substitute for grief counseling.
 Many individuals need the support, guidance, and listening ear of a qualified counselor.
 Education and counseling can complement each other quite nicely, so we hope that anyone who needs the help of a counselor finds a qualified grief counselor in their area.

 In his book, The Courage to Teach, Parker Palmer wrote, “The human soul does not want to be fixed, it wants simply to be seen and heard.”¹ At GriefTeach we would like to see you.
 We would like to hear you.
 We would like to help you help others who are mourning a loss.
 We would like to meet you where you are in your grief journey and help you find a way out of the darkness.
 We would like to offer you hope and healing through education.

 1 The Courage to Teach by Parker J. Palmer.
 1998.
 Jossey-Bass, Inc., San Francisco, CA. Page 151.

 Hope is not pretending that troubles don’t exist…It is the trust that they will not last forever, that hurts will be healed and difficulties overcome…It is faith that a source of strength and renewal lies within to lead us through the dark to the sunshine.”

 did you know...

-The website for the Association for Death Education and Counseling (adec.org) lists grief counselors by location.
-Click on For The Public then Find a Specialist.
+The website for the Association for Death Education and Counseling (adec.org) is a great resource for information about death, loss, and grief.